Harish-Venkata-Sai/Agri-Portal-INT221-Laravel/README.md

 # Agri Portal

-The Farmers Assistant project is a web application built using Laravel and Tailwind CSS.
+The Agri Portal project is a web application built using Laravel and Tailwind CSS.
 It provides a platform for farmers, admins, and advisors to interact and facilitate farming-related activities.
 Users can register, login, and perform specific actions based on their roles.

 ## Features